Pages

 Minding the Store

-Coy didn't really sell very much; for one reason, he was practically deaf, and almost as blind.
+When I began at Jas.
+K., an elderly gentleman named Coy worked there part-time.
+Back then, we employees had sales books much like they had at Grace Brothers, and I imagine Coy's was about as empty as Mr. Lucas' was!
+Coy never sold much because he was practically deaf, and almost as blind.
+I remember watching him hold merchandise up against his face, and then extending his arm out as far as he could, squinting to ascertain something for an increasingly dubious customer.
 Yet he lent a certain stateliness to the place, kind of like some of the characters on AYBS did.
 He also had been in retail long enough to know a thing or two about it.

 I learned that sometimes, you have to go along to get along.
 I had one manager who tried to banish me to the stockroom every chance he got.
 Eventually, I figured out that everybody in the store was aware of my situation, and my ability to tolerate it gave me a lot more credibility with them than it did my manager.
 Maybe it didn't put money in my pocket, but people respected me, and to me, that was worth something.